ros2/ros2_documentation/source/Governance/How-To-Start-A-Community-Working-Group.rst

 	 recorder, and settings.

       ii) Once your meeting is over, find somewhere online to save the video.
-Feel free to use Youtube.
-If you would like Open Robotics to host the video on our Vimeo account
+Feel free to use your own Youtube channel to post the video;
+	  alternatively Open Robotics can host the video on their Vimeo account by sending a download link to kat@openrobotics.org.

   b) Make sure to take notes!
 You should nominate a scribe or note taker who
      summarizes the meeting and posts the results of the meeting to discourse.